Karaka-Management/Organization-Guide/Strategy/Business Plan.md

 At the same time the customer needs to be informed, that he can customize his package if he wants to (e.g. add additional modules).
 Only after providing these information the customer needs to be informed that he can also completely customize his modules if he so desires without a basic package.
 For mid- to large sized organizations other price strategies could be better.

 A basic package should not cost more than 10 EUR per month as this is comparable to other competitors.
-Competitors offer overall much less but compared to the basic package they are similar features.
+Competitors offer overall much less but compared to the *basic* package they either provide similar features or the user will have a difficult time to understand why he has to pay more.

 ###### Ease of use